Austria Branch Office

 Opening an Austria Branch Office of a Foreign Company

 - The parent company is fully liable for the branch

 - The branches representatives may be held jointly and severally liable for tax debts

-- The financial statements of the parent must be lodged at the Companies Registry office
+- The financial statements of the parent must be lodged at the Austrian Companies Registry

 - The branches obligations are the same as the parent, including filing VAT returns, employees returns and corporation tax returns, so there are few savings in administering a branch